EvgeniyMukhamedjanov/liquid-ajax-cart/docs/reference/data-ajax-cart-section.md

 Liquid Ajax Cart reloads HTML code of the theme sections that marked with the `data-ajax-cart-section` attribute every time when the Shopify cart is changed.

-The `data-ajax-cart-section` must be applied to a root container of a theme section.
+The `data-ajax-cart-section` must be applied to the root container of a theme section.

 ###### Correct:
 {% raw %}